ericclack/racket-candy-crush/doc/part2.rst

    (random 1 9)

 Next meet function `build-list`, this will call a function a set number of times and make a list from the results.
-So we can define a new function to generate a random tile, try this in the
+So we can define a new function to generate a random tile and call this repeatedly to make our grid of candy.
+Try this in the REPL:
-REPL:

 .. code:: racket